vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/customize/presets.md

 - `"vuepress-theme-hope/presets/left-blog-info.scss"`: Move the blogger information to the left of the article list.
 - `"vuepress-theme-hope/presets/round-blogger-avatar.scss"`: Clip blogger avatar to round shape
+- `"vuepress-theme-hope/presets/squircle-blogger-avatar.scss"`: Clip blogger avatar to a squircle

 ### Others